LibraryCarpentry/lc-wikidata/_episodes/04-advanced_editing.md

 ## 4.1 Disclaimer
 The tools are under heavy development and due to that they might change or don't work as expected.
 If that happens just move on to the next episode.

+## 4.2 Introduction

+So now we will work in the productive version.
+We will use DOI to automatically put an article into Wikidata via sourcemd.
+If you are familiar in Life Science you can use our example with PubMed for finding DOIs of new article, optional you can choose an journal related to your scientific field.
+Sourcemd gets it metadata from [Crossref](https://de.wikipedia.org/wiki/Crossref), also look to [sourcemd:instructions](https://www.wikidata.org/wiki/Wikidata:SourceMD/instructions)

-## 4.2 Adding statements via sourcemd and quickstatements
+## 4.3 Adding statements via sourcemd and quickstatements

 Go to [pubmed](https://pubmed.ncbi.nlm.nih.gov/), scroll down to "latest literature" and select an article:
 ![latest_articles](../fig/episode_04_screenshot_01_latest_articles.png)